abhi7991/SimpleChatBot/README.md

 Save Time and Enjoy Your Movie Night: With MovieMatch, you'll spend less time searching and more time enjoying your favorite movies.
 Say goodbye to endless scrolling and hello to a perfect movie match every time!

 ### Get Started
+1. Clone the repository

-1. Create a .env file with the following parameters
+2. Create a .env file with the following parameters

 ```